 Speeding: Studies suggest that driving slower can significantly reduce the risk of an accident.
 Specifically, the risk of a crash drops by 2 to 3 percent for every 1 km/h decrease in speed.

 Other factors that might contribute to an accident include road conditions (e.g., potholes, uneven roadway surfaces), construction, time of day, vehicle defects and malfunctions, and inclement weather.

-Injured in an Atlanta Car Accident?
-Let Our Personal Injury Lawyers Help
+Injured in a Car Accident?
+Let Our Atlanta Car Crash Lawyers Help